Importance and Specialties of Hamilton Pool and Hamilton Pool Preserve

 8 The WayPoint, McKinney Homestead Trail

 This terrain waypoint is a unique reminder of McKinney’s home.
 It was built in 1840.
 It is a memorial for Thomas McKinney, who settled in the region in the mid-1800s after Tonkawa Indians left the site.
 A century later, McKinney’s homestead becomes a park.
 The building was slightly renovated to prevent a collapse.
 The parking area, which is the furthest parking area of the trail, is where the homestead trail begins.
 The pathway of the terrain has a large rocky outcropping.
-Thousands of visitors worldwide visited the trail daily and have caused huge damages to the rocky path leading to the trail.
+Thousands of visitors worldwide visited the trail daily and have caused huge damage to the rocky path leading to the trail.

 9 The Upper Onion Creek

 This area is also one of the best terrains in the Hamilton Pool Reserves.
 However, unlike other trails, this hiking ground has little or no official recognition.
-Likewise, many adventure lovers can’t predict its destination.
+Likewise, many adventure lovers can’t predict their destination.
 This trail may lead beyond the southern boundary of the park.
 You can hike this trail but be watchful for signposts barring further movement.
 It is best to quit and return to the Creek whenever you see such signposts, not knowing the danger that lies ahead.
 The upper Onion Creek trail is unofficial; many people do not hike this trail.
 You may hike the track if you seek wilder experiences but watch.
 You must watch out for danger.
 It’s not clear what lies beyond the Upper Onion Creek.

 The trail is filled with mysterious wonders.
 There are also large rocks with beautiful wavy patterns.
 These rocks are very silent and look enchanted.
 The fact that you might be the only one trailing the route is enough to get you scared already.